chitsuenchan/Bitcoin-Multiple-Linear-Regression/README.md

 Please download the PDF in this repo for more detail.
 Below only gives a brief overview.

 ## Motivation <a name="motivation"></a>
-This was a paper I wrote during my Masters degree.
-It achieved the highest mark on the course.
+This was a paper I wrote during my Masters degree which achieved 90% the highest on the course.
+I was highly motivated in this project due to my interest in statistics, maths, and using machine learning to make predictions.

 ## Data Sources <a name="features"></a>
 - Coindesk